-- 1 Navigate to the Information Management support page (www.ibm.com/software/data/support). - 2 Select the appropriate IBM FileNet product from the "Select a category" list. - 3 From the Product Support page, click Product Documentation under Learn. - 4 From the Product Documentation page - a If necessary, click the Doc Link for the appropriate component product to display the document list. - b Click the icon in the appropriate release column to access the document you need.
+- 1 Navigate to the Information Management support page (www.ibm.com/software/data/support). - 2 Select the appropriate IBM FileNet product from the "Select a category" list. - 3 On the Product Support page, click Documentation and then click Product Documentation. - 4 On the Product Documentation page, locate the document you need, then click the icon in the appropriate release column to access the document.